 Follow me on Instagram @kelseyleighervi!

-This fall, Kelsey will be moving to Chicago to begin her first year in the MFA in Directing program at Northwestern University.
+This fall, Kelsey will begin her first year in the MFA in Directing program at Northwestern University.

 As an actor, Kelsey was most recently seen in White Rabbit Red Rabbit and the 50th Anniversary production of Hair (D-FW Theater Critics Forum Award - Outstanding Ensemble) with Dallas Theater Center.
 Other favorites include Hit the Wall and Bright Half Life with WaterTower Theatre, Mr. Burns, a post-electric play with Stage West (D-FW Theater Critics Forum Award - Outstanding Ensemble), The Most Fabulous Story Ever Told (Uptown Players), [sic] (Echo Theatre), and A Midsummer Night's Dream (Shakespeare in the Bar).
-Kelsey is a member of Actors' Equity Association.
+Kelsey is a proud member of Actors' Equity Association.